chatwoot/docs/docs/contributing-guide/environment-setup/docker.md

 ---
 sidebar_label: "Docker"
-title: "Docker Setup"
+title: "Docker setup"
 ---

-### Pre-requisites
+## Pre-requisites

-Before proceeding, make sure you have the latest version of `docker` and `docker-compose` installed.

-As of now[at the time of writing this doc], we recommend a version equal to or higher than the following.
+You must have the latest version of `docker` and `docker-compose` installed.
+We recommend a version equal to or higher than the following:

 ```bash
 $ docker --version